pkivolowitz/asm_book/section_1/for/README.md

 # Section 1 / Chapter 4 / For Loops

-## Attribution

-This work is created by Perry Kivolowitz, Professor and Chair of Computer Science at Carthage College.
-It is copyright © 2021 and may be freely shared for educational purposes.

 ## Overview

 We have already covered the [`if`](./if.md) and [`while`](./while.md) statements.
 We demonstrated that a `while` loop is nothing more than an `if` statement with one additional label preceding and one unconditional branch following the code for an `if` statement.